Fowsoft/H-Scripting-Language/README.md

 H is an free and open-source C-like scripting language aimed at unifying Fowsoft products.
 It is extremely simple and very easy to implement and integrate.

-H and it's derivatives are licensed under CC-BY-ND 4.0.
+H and its derivatives are licensed under CC-BY-ND 4.0.

 ## Contents